DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/OIDC-auth.md

 | redirectURL | string | Redirect callback URL | `https://yangyang.daocloud.io:30443` | Example is `https://+domain+https port` |
 | redirectPath | string | Redirect path | /oauth2/callback | The gateway API configuration should include this path in the authentication path |

-The above configuration items in this demo are issuerURL and redirectURL.
+The above configmaps in this demo are issuerURL and redirectURL.
 These two should be modified according to the deployment environment, and other parameters are not recommended to be changed!
 The following documentation will explain using the example configurations mentioned above.

 Once both services are successfully deployed, you can proceed with the configuration through the Microservice Engine web interface.
 Here are the configuration steps: